CoolPointerException/Amigo/README.md

 # Amigo AI 🔥- software project assistant

+> Create a detailed description of a Software task, and let the AI prepare the solution.

 ## Description
 This application is designed to assist with software projects.
 It creates embeddings of your entire project and provides you with useful information and possible solutions for your Tasks.
 Currently,